0xDjole/Tito/README.md

 For more detailed examples, check out the examples directory:

 - `crud.rs` - Basic CRUD operations
-- `blog.rs` - More complex example with relationships and various indexing strategies
+- `blog.rs` - More complex example with relationships and query builder

 ## Requirements